maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

   border:1px solid black;}
 </style>

- We denote with a *, where there would be the distribition e.g. normal.
+ We denote with a *, where there would be the distribution e.g. normal.

 |R-Code|Maxima|What is calculated|Notes|
 |---|---|---|---|